rdammkoehler/CucumberCPPDemoProject/README.md

 http://mirror.anl.gov/pub/ubuntu-iso/DVDs/ubuntu/10.04/release/ubuntu-10.04.4-dvd-i386.iso
 ```

+#Setup the development environment

-#Assuming you have a curl, text editor, cmake, make, g++, and git
+##Install curl, a text editor, cmake, make, g++, and git

+>
-I've left the editor install out.
+> I've left the editor install out.
 I prefer emacs, you may choose some other tool.
+>
+> For example you could use;
+>
+> sudo apt-get install emacs
+>
+> *OR*
+>
+> sudo apt-get install vim
+>
+> *OR*
+>
+> use gedit which should already be available in your applications menu
+>

 ```bash
 sudo apt-get install curl cmake make g++ git-core
 ```

-# Install Boost
+## Install Boost

 ```bash
 sudo apt-get install libboost-all-dev
 ```
+>
+> The boost libraries are necessary for the cucmber-cpp implementation.
+> While a more concise subset of the boost libraries is required, it is easiest to just
+> install them all
+>

-# Install GTest
+## Install GTest

 ```bash
 sudo apt-get install libgtest-dev
 ```

+>
+> There are alaternatives here, however GTest provides a simple set of assertion macros that can
+> be used in the step files.
+Boost also provides a set of assertion classes, as does CPPSPEC.
+We
+> don't use CPPSPEC because no documentation is available (due to link rot).
+>

-# Install ruby and the appropriate gems
+## Install ruby and the appropriate gems

 ```bash
 sudo apt-get install zlib1g zlib1g-dev libyaml-0-2 libyaml-dev